use-pico/pico/packages/cls/README.md

 # TODO - Add a standalone section about strict types this lib uses and how it works (in words, no code) and forces right declarations (e.g. when token is added in children with new value, user is forced to add this value to definition too)
 # TODO - Add comparison between similar solutions, e.g. cva or tva
 # TODO - Use section separations in this readme

-# TODO - Add keywords to package so it's searchable
-# TODO - Feature - attach Cls directly to component, e.g. using HoC or something; component and CLS is tightly coupled, so they should be exported together
-# TODO - Feature - this is probably client-side stuff, but provide context which could be used to fetch "Tokens" from some parent context?
+# TODO - Add a note to this readme about tw-merge being run on the final set of classes which may alter their order

 ✨ Design-token powered, type-safe class builder for modern UI.
 Ship consistent styles without the boilerplate.